illixion/vscode-vibrancy-continued/docs/known-errors.md

 ### Your code editor is not supported.

-See here for the lits of supported editors: [Supported Code Editors](https://github.com/illixion/vscode-vibrancy-continued?tab=readme-ov-file#supported-code-editors)
+See here for the list of supported editors: [Supported Code Editors](https://github.com/illixion/vscode-vibrancy-continued?tab=readme-ov-file#supported-code-editors)

+If you're using an unsupported code editor and you're on Windows, you must perform these steps prior to activating Vibrancy Continued: [Windows Install Guide](https://github.com/illixion/vscode-vibrancy-continued?tab=readme-ov-file#%EF%B8%8F-important-notice-for-windows-1011-users)

 ### Effect doesn't work correctly in VSCode terminal